LobinArcolungo/Remo-te/README.md

 ## Materials
 ### for the electronic part we will need
-- Arduino nano for debugging
+- (optional) Arduino nano for code debugging
 - ESP 8266 or Arduino nano IoT for cloud connection
 - 2 relays 5Vdc 10A
 - 2 Micro Servo 9g MS18
 - one L298N stepper motor module
 - Power supply 12v 3A
-- A generic 12V pump
+- A generic 12V pump and a small pipe
 - A stepper motor 17OM-J349-G2VS Minabea Motor
 - A Breadboard to hold all the components
+- A triple plug to join al the power cables into one plug to be attached to the house power grid.

 ### for the mechanical part we will need